alibaba-damo-academy/self-supervised-anatomical-embedding-v2/resources/algorithm_frameworks.md

 ![](./examples.png)

-Cross-SAM can be used for cross-modality registration, even if the two modalities have large FOV difference, see the following examples with large CT images and small MR ones.
+UAE-M can be used for cross-modality registration, even if the two modalities have large FOV difference, see the following examples with large CT images and small MR ones.

-We first use Aggressive-SAM/Cross-SAM to find grid matching points on the CT-MRI data, and then do rigid registration, followed by DEEDS deformable fine-tuning.
+We first use aggressive data augmentation to train UAE-M0 to find grid matching points on the CT-MRI data, and then do rigid registration, followed by DEEDS deformable fine-tuning.

-The Aggressive-SAM is trained using only intra-modality data and would result some false alignment but the overall body part is correct.
+The UAE-M0 is trained using only intra-modality data and would result some false alignment but the overall body part is correct.
-Cross-SAM is trained on top of the registration results of the Aggressive-SAM.
+UAE-M is trained on top of the registration results of the UAE-M0.

 ![](./regis_result.png)